Last updated April 10th, 2022.

 Such reasons include Thailand’s massive tourism industry which suffered far less than oil prices did throughout the 2010s, along with the baht’s fairly recent status as a “safe haven currency”.

-A fifteen-year chart of the Malaysian ringgit against the Thai baht shows how two similar economies can have currencies that perform very differently.
+A fifteen-year chart of the Malaysian ringgit against the Thai baht shows how two Asian currencies can perform very differently.
+Even in similar economies that neighbor each other.

 Japanese Yen: Where Will BoJ Take It?